Can I Fly a Drone in Dubai? Your Ultimate Guide

 • My Drone Hub App

-Now that you understand where to fly your drone, let’s go over the specific rules that you must follow when operating a drone in Dubai.
+Now that you know where you can fly your drone, it is time to discuss the special rules that you will have to obey when flying your drone in Dubai.

 Altitude Limits